Policy for player registrations and football staff remuneration, contingent amounts payable

 16 Intangible assets (extract 1)

-The costs associated with the acquisition of players’ and key football management staff registrations are capitalized at the fair value of the consideration payable.
+The costs associated with the acquisition of players’ and key football management staff registrations are capitalized at the value of the consideration payable, being the discounted value of cashflows payable under the relevant agreements.
+This discount is then unwound through finance costs over the life of each contract.
 Costs include transfer fees, Premier League levy fees, agents’ fees incurred by the club and other directly attributable costs.
-Costs also include the fair value of any contingent consideration, which is primarily payable to the player’s former club (with associated levy fees payable to the Premier League), once payment becomes probable.
+Costs also include the estimated value of any contingent consideration, which is primarily payable to the player’s former club (with associated levy fees payable to the Premier League), once payment becomes probable.
 Subsequent reassessments of the amount of contingent consideration payable are also included in the cost of the player’s and key football management staff registration.

 Registrations costs are fully amortized using the straight-line method over the period covered by the player’s and key football management staff contract.
 Where a contract is extended, any costs associated with securing the extension are added to the unamortized balance (at the date of the amendment) and the revised book value is amortized over the remaining revised contract life.